harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ```

-For demonstration purpose, we’ll create a simple model to represent Pods when asking for a list of all pods in a given Namespace.
+For demonstration purpose, we'll create a simple model to represent Pods when asking for a list of all pods in a given Namespace.
 Add the following code to `Models/PodListModel.cs`

 ```csharp
 namespace KubeInspector.Models